gavinyork/zephyr3d/doc/markdown/scene.baselight.islight.md

 ## BaseLight.isLight() method

-true if this is a light node, false otherwise
+Type guard: true if this node is a light.

 **Signature:**